 Gateway Park Community Organic Garden

-- It would help alleviate hunger by enabling residents to grow a significant portion of their own food.
+- It would help alleviate hunger by empowering residents to grow a significant portion of their own food.

 - Organically grown fresh vegetables and fruit would improve nutrition and health.